Study in Canada

 5. What documents are required to study in Canada?

-Preparing a complete and accurate application to study in Canada is an important step that increases your chances of success when applying for a Canadian student visa.
-A well-prepared, clear, and honest application not only demonstrates academic prowess but also proves that you have sufficient finances and a clear plan to study in Canada.
+Preparing a complete, accurate and consistent application to study in Canada is an important step to increase the pass rate of a Canadian student visa.
+A well-prepared application not only demonstrates academic ability, but also demonstrates that you have a clear study plan, appropriate financial ability, and reasonable long-term return or long-term development goals as required by the Government of Canada.

 Here is a list of important documents you need to prepare: